John-Telek/Pi_SDR/README.md

 By executing the following, you will download and compile the latest dev release.
 This release fixed the issue of the DC spike you see in the middle of the spectrum display.
 And if you like, you can keep up with the latest.
-Create as file called SD.sh in dir ~/tmp and paste the following code into it, make it executable and run.

 Grab the script SD.sh from the releases section and save it into ~/tmp Now